shoryukenpizza/WrathCombo/docs/Retargeting.md

 ```
 Where the combo can replace a list of `Malefic` actions or `Combust` actions.

-But you just need to derive a simple list of which ever is selected by the user,
+But you just need to derive a simple list of whichever is selected by the user,
 then you can use that just as simply:
 ```csharp
 var replacedActions = alternateMode